When is Car Insurance Tax-Deductible?

 How to write off car insurance for your personal vehicle

 • The standard mileage rate is the easiest way to write off any expenses associated with driving your car for business purposes.
-In 2025, the standard rate is 70 cents per mile.
+The standard rate was 70 cents per mile in 2025 and is 72.5 cents in 2026.

-To use this method, you multiply the number of miles driven by the IRS standard mileage rate.
+To use this method, you multiply the number of miles you drove by the IRS standard mileage rate.
 This calculation covers all of your vehicle expenses, including gas, maintenance and insurance.

-• Using your actual expenses takes a lot more work, but your deduction will be better tailored to you.
+• Using your actual expenses takes more work, but your deduction will be better tailored to you.

 You'll need to keep track of all receipts for insurance, gas, maintenance, oil, tires, lease payments and registration fees over the course of the year.
 Then, you can write off the total amount you spent on your vehicle.